• My Story

 As a nurse, from the minute you join nursing school till you graduate, every class, lesson, and degree prepare you for your role.
 As a professional nurse, your choices will shape your career and ultimately make you adequate for your job.
 So what goes on in a nursing program?
 What skills do you pick up, and how do you find your place in the sector?
 Read on to find out more:

-Types Of Nursing Roles
+Types of Nursing Roles

 There is immense diversity in nursing.
 You can choose the path you want to take to attain your degree.
 For instance, you can start your career by becoming a Licensed Practical Nurse (LPN).
 Alternatively, you can become a Registered Nurse (RN) and start your profession by providing direct care to patients instead of becoming an assistant to doctors.
 You can also opt for an RN to BSN degree, or if you are in a rush to provide specialized care, you may go for a BSN to a DNP degree.
 Therefore, know your choices before you sign up for any nursing degree.
 Here are some standard nursing credentials: